geddir2/OSSLab/lab4.md

 ## 8
 I chose to create the repository  [here](https://github.com/geddir2/OSSLab).
 I gave it  an MIT license to allow whoever to reference the work.

 ## 9
+I'm planning on working on a project from RCOS.
+I think not only would it be really cool to work on somthing for the RPI community.
+Also if I dont understand somthing or need to ask somthing having people areound me who even if they arent wokring on the project have a possibility to be knowledgeable on the subject matter if it pertains to something on the RPI cmapus.

 ## 10
 Website | License Present | License